 The main assumption underlying these estimates is that past premium development can be used to project future premium development.
-At the end of the reporting period, and as presented in Note 3, the gross premiums include an accrual for premiums due but not yet received of \$4.6m.
+At the end of the reporting period, and as presented in Note 3, the gross premiums include the recognition of the estimate of premiums underwritten during the year that have not yet been notified as at the end of the year amount to \$4.6m.